The Football League Cup has been won by both Spurs and Chelsea four times each with Spurs losing three Finals and

-Spurs come into the game in 7th place on 31 points with Chelsea League leaders on 46 points.
-This will be the 194th time the two teams have met each other.
+Spurs come into the game in 7th place in the Table on 44 points with Chelsea League leaders on 60 points.
+This will be the 195th time the two teams have met each other.

 Chelsea are one of the few major English football teams who never played Spurs during the Victorian Era, as they were only founded in 1905 and were admitted into the Second Division of the Football League without ever having played a match before.